skippy-io/skippy-tutorials/tutorials/getting-started-with-gradle-and-junit5/README.md

 LeftPadderTest > testPadLeft() SKIPPED

 DEBUG i.s.c.m.SkippyAnalysisResult - com.example.RightPadderTest: No changes in test or covered classes detected.
 Execution skipped.
-RightPadderTest > testPadLeft() SKIPPED
+RightPadderTest > testPadRight() SKIPPED

 ... output for non-skippified tests ...

 ```

-Skippy compares the current state of the project with the analysis in the `skippy` folder and detects that both
+Skippy compares the current state of the project with the analysis in the `skippy` folder.
+It detects that both
-skippified tests can be skipped:
+`LeftPadderTest` and `RightPadderTest` can be skipped:

-- There was no change in any of the skippified tests.
+- There was no change in either `LeftPadderTest` or `RightPadderTest`.
 - There was no change in any of the covered classes.

 ## Testing After Modifications